ansible/anonymizer/README.rst

     #  {'password': '_password_'}

-limitations
+Limitations
 -----------

 - ``anonymize_text_block()`` relies on its own text parser which only support a subset of YAML features.
 Because of this, it may not be able to identify some PII.
 When possible, use ``anonymize_struct`` which accepts a Python structure instead.
-- PII can still go through the filter, for instance, the variable names are not changed.
+- The Anonymizer is not a silver bullet and it's still possible to see PII going through the filters.